kei-saito-research/nrr-transfer/README.md

 ## Commercial Use

-This work is released openly under a CC BY 4.0 license.

-If you plan to use it in a commercial or production setting, a short message would be appreciated.
+If you plan to use this in a commercial or production setting, a short message would be appreciated.
-It helps me understand real-world use and continue the research.

 ## License